 Prerequisite: ECO 201 or ECO 202 or permission of instructor.
 Application of economic analysis to urban growth, land use, poverty, housing, segregation, pollution, congestion, and urban public finance.
-Offered Occasionally.
+Offered occasionally.

-ECO 424 ECONOMETRICS 3, 3/0
+ECO 424 ECONOMETRICS

 Prerequisites: MAT 126, ECO 201 or ECO 202, and ECO 305 or equivalent statistics course.
 Introduction to applied statistical analysis, with primary emphasis on business and economic applications.
 Provides quantitative background for graduate study in economics, business, public administration, and related social science, as well as for many types of employment.
-Offered Every Semester.
-Equivalent course: ECO424W
+Offered every semester.